097115/pyonji-emersion/README.md

 - No amnesia: the last version, cover letter, and other settings are saved on-disk.
 No need to manually pass `-v2` when sending a new version.
 Your cover letter is not lost if the network is flaky.

+# License

+GPLv3 only, see LICENSE.

+Copyright © 2023 Simon Ser